I Only Hurt When I’m Breathing

 And so I see Dylan’s words on this orange card (orange was always Dylan’s favorite color as a child) and for the first time, see so clearly in this message that, for whatever reason, he couldn’t stay.

-I am drawn to watching young men in restaurants or out and about, young adults who are in their early 20’s (Dylan would have just turned 23 years old).
-I see their easy demeanor, hear their laughter, see their easy going smiles, hear them banter and call each other “bro.”
+I see young men in restaurants out and about, young adults who are in their early 20’s (Dylan would have just turned 23 years old).
+I see their easy demeanor, hear their laughter, see their easy-going smiles, hear them banter and call each other “bro.”
 God, the ache.
 I miss my son.

 It is hard to learn to live without–without possibility, potential, likelihood, “normal,” for whatever that means.
-It means I don’t fit in most of the time when I’m with my friends and in my community because the crux of their lives is their focus on children–theirs, their grandchildren, their daughter-in-laws, their children’s rites of passage–graduation, the first job, the launch into the career, graduate school, academic accolades and honors and scholarships and grants, concern over their child’s choice of a girlfriend/boyfriend, concern and worry about an upcoming marriage, empty-nest syndrome, hope for grandchildren, pregnancy–sigh. . .grandchildren.
+It means I don’t fit in most of the time when I’m with my friends and in my community because the crux of their lives is their focus on children–theirs, their grandchildren, their daughter-in-laws, their children’s rites of passage (graduation, the first job, the launch into the career, graduate school, academic accolades and honors and scholarships and grants, concern over their child’s choice of a girlfriend/boyfriend, concern and worry about an upcoming marriage, empty-nest syndrome, hope for grandchildren, pregnancy).
+And sigh. . .grandchildren.

 I will never know any of these again.
 My life is strange.
-It hasn’t been invented yet.
 There is no manual or standard or how-to.
 I don’t often run into those who have lost children and so much of the time, feel lost in a community I’ve grown up in.
 I can’t quite make things fit.
-I try–God knows I try, but inside, even when I’m doing my best to hide my deep, deep ache and sadness and pangs of longing as they talk about their children and grandchildren, I feel so separate and alone.
+I try–God knows I try, but inside, even when I’m doing my best to hide my deep, deep ache of sadness, I feel pangs of longing as they talk about their children and grandchildren.
+I feel so separate and alone.

 I fell in love March 19, 1992 when Dylan was born, though truly have loved him since I knew he was inside me.
 Today, three years after his death, my child still is inside me.
-He always was my lifeblood coursing through me, my heart’s joy, the beat and rhythm and passion of all that I did.
+He always was my lifeblood coursing through me–my heart’s joy, the beat, rhythm, and passion of all that I did.
 Dylan was part of me and even now, I am still part of him.
 Thank God for hope, for faith that someday I will see him again.
 It is just this interim that bears so much pain.

-Turbulent dreams, all my dreams are of loss, of losing, of being stolen from, of being desperate and chaotic and running wildly.
+Turbulent dreams, all my dreams are of loss, of losing, of being stolen from, of being desperate and chaotic, running wildly and frantically searching.
 I awaken each day exhausted, alive and breathing in the fully alert state of realizing Dylan’s death is final.
-It has been 3 years, but still I struggle.
+It has been 3 years, yet still I struggle.

 Last night I practiced Tai Chi–hard, focused, mentally and physically challenging, way longer than I should have, about three hours.
-I forgot to eat, was run ragged by the time I got home, find myself doing too much all the time right now, but this is how I keep on keeping on right now.
-I simply have to be aware when keeping busy becomes avoidance and delaying the necessary grieving and mourning I must do of my son right now.
+I forgot to eat and was run ragged by the time I got home.
+Doing too much all the time right now is how I keep on keeping on right now.

 Tonight, Tai Chi practice for one hour.
 Tomorrow, plans throughout the day.
 Meeting bereaved mothers for lunch.
 I will be with my family, my mom, my sister.
 I will light a candle in the morning, write a letter to Dylan, go where the day leads.
 I’ve found all along that the lead-in is always worse than the actual day.
 I pray this is true of tomorrow as well.
-May the day bring me peace and love and beautiful powerful remembrance of my precious and beloved Dylan.
+May the day bring peace, love, and beautiful powerful remembrance of my precious and beloved Dylan.
 Always the love, always the remembering.